joemiller/puppet-graphite_event/README.md

 a puppet change the load spiked on one of the servers.
 This can be very valuable information.

+Additional information on how and why to use graphite to track events can be found in Etsy's [Measure Anything, Measure Everything](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) paper.

 Similar software
 ----------------